abrahambahez/sabhz-web/src/pages/optimizar-el-tiempo.md

 > the day.
 In the morning, the farmer put the goats to pasture and
 > milked the cows.
 By the end of the day, the chickens were back in the
 > roost.
 Time was not a thing to be spent or saved, and there was less
-> of a division between “work” and “life.”
+> of a division between "work" and "life."

 ## Bloqueo de tiempo

-La táctica de trabajo más útil para mí han sido los bloqueos de tiempo.
+La táctica de trabajo más útil para mí han sido los bloqueos de tiempo (*time blocking*), una técnica de organización centrada en algunas
-Los bloques de tiempo (*time blocking*) son una técnica de organización centrada en varios principios:
+ideas:

 1. Si no controlas tu agenda, la controlará alguien más
 2. La planificación de actividades reduce o elimina el costo de cambio